What does the Drug Information System do?

 Your medication profile may also contain medication-related information you share with you pharmacist or other healthcare providers such as allergies, adverse reactions, and medical conditions.

 Over time and as pharmacies connect, a medication profile will be created in the Drug Information System for every person who has a prescription filled in a community pharmacy in Nova Scotia.

 What is e-Prescribing?

-The Drug Information System will allow prescribers in Nova Scotia – physicians, nurse pracritioners, dentists, dental hygienists, optometrists, and midwives – to type your prescription into the system creating an electronic prescription for you.
+The Drug Information System allows healthcare providers authorized to prescribe in Nova Scotia to type your prescription into the system creating an electronic prescription for you.
 This means you will no longer need a paper prescription to take to your pharmacy.

-When you arrive at your pharmacy to fill the prescription, your pharmacist will see the prescription in the Drug Information System and will fill it for you.
+Before you arrive at your pharmacy to pick-up the prescription, you can let the pharmacy know a prescription was created.
+They will see the prescription in the Drug Information System and will fill it for you.

-Electronic prescriptions, or e-Prescriptions, will help to reduce errors associated with hand written prescriptions.
+Electronic prescriptions, or e-Prescriptions, help to reduce errors associated with handwritten prescriptions.

 What is my information used for?

 Yes.
-Section 36 of the Registration, Licensing and Professional Accountability Regulations under the Pharmacy Act (August 2013) authorizes and requires pharmacists, certified dispensers and pharmacy technicians to disclose drug dispenses to the Drug Information System.
+Section 36 of the Registration, Licensing and Professional Accountability Regulations under the Pharmacy Act authorizes and requires pharmacists, certified dispensers, and pharmacy technicians to disclose drug dispenses to the Drug Information System.

 What is the Personal Health Information Act (PHIA)?